nayan458/auto-doc/README.md

 ## Overview

-This guide shows how to generate documentation for any git repository.
+This guide shows how to generate documentation for any git repository using the README files.

 ## Configuration